Big Boy Clinic

 Welcome to the Copper Harbor Big Boy Clinic!
 The Big Boy clinic is open to sophisticated gentlemen, grizzled old farts, strapping young bucks, proverbial big boys, and anyone who identifies as a man.
 The clinic is designed for riders of all backgrounds, ages (over 18), and skill levels.
 Anyone who is interested in significantly improving their skills and enjoying three days of learning from the best coaches around on the Copper Harbor Trails will fit in.
 Proceeds from the event go back to help build and maintain awesome singletrack in Copper Harbor.

 Cost for the clinic is $325.
 This includes 2.5 days of instruction with some of the best coaches in the business, lunches each day, bonus evening hangouts with coaches, swag, and more.
-A portion of the proceeds from the event help support the Copper Harbor Trails, making our ride center even better for your next visit.
+A portion of the proceeds from the event help support the Copper Harbor Trails, making our system even better for your next visit.

 Our lodging sponsor is the Bella Vista Motel.
 Please book there and tell them you are part of the clinic and you will get the spring season rates plus they will donate $15 for each room night we book.
 Stay there to help support the Copper Harbor Trails Club!